-In all cases, astringent periodontal maintenance protocol is crucial to prevent periodontal disease from returning.
+In all cases, the astringent periodontal maintenance protocol is crucial to prevent periodontal disease from returning.
 This protocol usually includes cleanings and checkups every 3 months to keep the teeth and gums healthy.
 It also is imperative that a good home hygiene routine is implemented and maintained.
 Another component is reducing any risk factors that can contribute to periodontal disease.

 In rare cases even if a strict regimen is followed, periodontal disease may return.
 At that time we would sharpen the focus on risk factors, systemic disease(s), and the immune response.

 An important realization of periodontitis is that it occurs because of a person’s susceptibility to the disease.
 Whether it is hygiene, the immune response, and/or risk factors that contribute to it, the disease must be kept in check to maintain healthy gums and prevent tooth loss.
 Once diagnosed, a person must continuously follow-up with maintenances and check-ups in order to have the best chance for oral health.

 Dr. Holland is looking forward to beginning a relationship with you and is committed to providing a place for education, motivation, and first-class care for your needs.